 ——— (1991), The Encyclopaedia Logic, trans. and ed.
 T. Geraets, W. Suchting & H. Harris (Indianapolis: Hackett).

 Sedgwick, S. (1997), ‘McDowell’s Hegelianism’, European Journal of Philosophy 5(1): 21–38.

 © Paul Giladi, 2017.

-Paul Giladi received his Ph.D. from Sheffield University in 2013, and is currently a Teaching & Research Fellow in Philosophy at University College Dublin and honorary research fellow at the University of Sheffield.
+Paul Giladi received his Ph.D. from Sheffield University in 2013, and is Assistant Professor of Philosophy at Manchester Metropolitan University, UK.
+Previously, he was a Teaching & Research Fellow in Philosophy at University College Dublin and honorary research fellow at the University of Sheffield.
 He is the co-investigator of the Templeton-funded project ‘Idealism and the Philosophy of Mind’ (2016–17).
 Giladi publishes on German idealism, pragmatism, critical theory, feminist social epistemology, and contemporary analytic philosophy.
 He is the editor of a forthcoming volume on responses to naturalism from idealism and pragmatism, and a forthcoming volume on Hegel and the Frankfurt School (both by Routledge).